 International and Multicultural Opportunities

-The Social Justice Scholars: Citizenship and Service Living-Learning Community develops future leaders and global citizens who are committed to promoting social justice and equity in their personal and professional lives, engaging in public services, building bridges to other communities and educating others with their international perspective.
+- The Social Justice Scholars: Citizenship and Service Living-Learning Community, which develops future leaders and global citizens who are committed to promoting social justice and equity in their personal and professional lives, engaging in public services, building bridges to other communities and educating others with their international perspective.

-Scholarships and Internships
+Scholarships, Fellowships, and Internships

+Many scholarship, fellowship, and internship opportunities are available to Miami students.
 Our faculty help students prepare for competitive awards such as the Rhodes, Truman, Goldwater, Marshall, Gates Cambridge, Beinecke, and Udall Scholarships.